How the Muslim Communities of Europe Reacted to the 'Charlie Hebdo' Massacre

 DENMARK

-Islam is the second-largest religion in Denmark, with Muslims making up 4.6 percent of the population.
-With elections coming up soon, the attacks on Charlie Hebdo have fueled political debate here at home.
-Fatih Alev, president of the Danish Islamic Center, fears that some politicians will use this week’s incidents to distort the truth into political propaganda.
+Islam is the second largest religion in Denmark, with 4.6 percent of the population being Muslim.
+A study has shown that there are 236,000 Muslims living in Denmark, representing 84 different nationalities.
+With elections coming soon, the attacks on Charlie Hebdo have fuelled political debate here at home.
+Fatih Alev, President of the Danish Islamic Centre, fears that some politicians will use this week’s incidents to distort the truth into political propaganda.

-“The political debate can become fringed, with the consequence being that many citizens will become increasingly polarized,” he told VICE.
+“The political debate can become fringed, with the consequence being that many citizens will become increasingly polarised,” he told us.
 “This clash of Islamic values on one hand and good democratic Danish traditions on the other will blur the lines.
-I’ve openly criticized Lars Løkke Rasmussen (former Prime Minister of Denmark) because he wanted Danish Muslims to publicly dissociate themselves from the events in Paris.
-I strongly believe that you shouldn’t blame some citizens of a certain religion, just because some fools yell ‘Allahu Akbar!’ before massacring innocent people.”
+I’ve openly criticised Lars Løkke Rasmussen (former Prime Minister of Denmark) because he wanted Danish Muslims to publicly dissociate themselves from the events in Paris.
+I strongly believe that you shouldn’t blame some citizens of a certain religion, just because some fools yell “Allahu Akbar!” before massacring innocent people.”

 §